amir2mi/flatifycss/ATTRIBUTION.md

 Brain by Adrien Coquet from the Noun Project Fullscreen by Landan Lloyd from the Noun Project
-Exit Fullscreen by Sophia Bai from the Noun Project
+Exit Fullscreen by Sophia Bai from the Noun Project Search by Graphik Designz from the Noun Project